-Trier’s expansive Electoral Palace, built as a “wing” to the Basilika, is considered one of the finest examples of Rococo style in Germany, and its Baroque Palace Gardens are a peaceful green oasis in the middle of the city.
-Another popular attraction is the Karl Marx Haus birthplace of German philosopher, economist, sociologist, and revolutionary socialist Karl Marx.
-At your convenience you take the train back to Koblenz where your hotel is located.
+Trier’s expansive Electoral Palace, built as a “wing” to the Basilica, is considered one of the finest examples of Rococo style in Germany, and its Baroque Palace Gardens are a peaceful green oasis in the middle of the city.
+Another popular attraction is the Karl Marx Haus birthplace of the German philosopher, economist, sociologist, and revolutionary socialist Karl Marx.
+At your convenience, you take the train back to Koblenz where your hotel is located.

 Day 3 Rudesheim

-Today a train takes you from Koblenz to Rudesheim am Rhein , gate to the Mittelrheintal, a UNESCO World Heritage Site.
-The stunning valley measures around 65 kilometres in length, here the majestic Rhine Rivers breaches the Rheinische Schiefergebirge (schistose mountain).
-Along the Mittelrheintal are so many historic monuments and cultural landmarks as just about no where else in Europe.
+Today a train takes you from Koblenz to Rudesheim am Rhein, the gate to the Mittelrheintal, a UNESCO World Heritage Site.
+The stunning valley measures around 65 kilometers in length, here the majestic Rhine River breaches the Rheinische Schiefergebirge (Schistose Mountain).
+Along the Mittelrheintal are so many historic monuments and cultural landmarks like nowhere else in Europe.
 The vineyards towering high above the rapidly floating river are a sight to see.

 Day 4 – Rhine River Cruise through the Upper Rhine Valley

 A Rhine River Cruise is scheduled for Day 4 of your Vacation Package.
 A cruise ship of the “Weisse Flotte” (White Fleet) operated by the largest Day-Cruise company – the “KD”, Koln-Dusseldorfer – will take you from Rudesheim am Rhein thru the very scenic and romantic Upper Rhine-Valley, a UNESCO World Heritage Site.
 The cruise follows the Rhine downstream for 33 kilometers (20.5 miles) to St. Goar which is located across from the famous Loreley Rock.
-Along this cruise you will get off the Cruise ship three times to visit scenic wine villages along the way.
+Along this cruise, you will get off the cruise ship three times to visit scenic wine villages.
 For your visit of Oberwesel, St. Goar and Bacharrach you have about two hours in each of the villages.
 Total cruising time will be a little more than 4.5 hours (both ways), 1:40 hours downstream and almost 3 hours upstream.
-So actually on your way back from St. Goar you will have more time to see the historic villages, castles, ruins and scenic landscape.
-We will provide you with detailed tour information for this Rhine Cruise so you will be able to identify the Castles and historic sights you see along this beautiful Rhine River cruise!
+So actually on your way back from St. Goar, you will have more time to see the historic villages, castles, ruins and scenic landscape.
+We will provide you with detailed tour information for this Rhine Cruise so you will be able to identify the castles and historic sights you see on this beautiful Rhine River cruise!